An introduction to interoception

 Do follow the reference link and read the full paper, and consider studying this fascinating topic further; many other articles and research papers can be found online.

 N.B.
-A fuller version of this article is in the Members’ Area.
+A fuller version of this article is in the Members’ Area, titled ‘Interoception – a summary of two papers’.
 To find out more about membership, please click here.

 1 The Emerging Science of Interoception: Sensing, Integrating, Interpreting, and Regulating Signals within the Self.
 Wen G.Chen, Dana Schloesser, Angela M. Arensdorf, Janine M. Simmons , Changhai Cui, Rita Valentino, James W. Gnadt, Lisbeth Nielsen, Coryse St.Hillaire-Clarke, Victoria Spruance, Todd S.Horowitz, Yolanda F.Vallejo, Helene M.Langevin.
 ScienceDirect, Trends in Neurosciences, Volume 44, Issue 1, January 2021, Pages 3-16. https://www.sciencedirect.com/science/article/pii/S0166223620302381 [Accessed 28.6.22]